JalfResi/GoTidy/README.markdown

 	sh build/gnuauto/setup.sh && ./configure && make
 	make install

-Note that you will either need to run make install as root, or with sudo make install.
+Note that you will either need to run `make install` as root, or with `sudo make install`.

 Thanks
 ------